 Yes, another miradouro – seriously, could not get enough of those epic views!
 I saved this one for last because here is a rooftop bar here, and it is the perfect spot to watch the sunset.

-One of my favorite memories during my 3 days in Lisbon was sitting here with a glass of chilled white wine in hand, being mesmerized as golden light danced upon the orange rooftops, and as the sky transformed into a cotton candy pink, then blue.
+One of my favorite memories during my time in Lisbon was sitting here with a glass of chilled white wine in hand, being mesmerized as golden light danced upon the orange rooftops, and as the sky transformed into a cotton candy pink, then blue.
 I mean, seriously, what could be better than that?

 Watch a Live Fado Performance